pinpoint-apm/pinpoint-apm.github.io/documents/error_analysis.md

 The web configuration is essentially the same as for system metrics.
 Refer to the [Pinpoint Metric Web](https://pinpoint-apm.gitbook.io/pinpoint/documents/system_metric#3.4-web) documentation for detailed setup instructions.

 Additionally, ensure that `pinpoint.modules.web.exceptiontrace.enabled=true` is set to enable reading exception data. **Default**: `true`
+Add `-Dpinpoint.modules.web.exceptionTrace.table=exceptionTrace` option when you run the web application.

 For Error Analysis, the following setting is added to `pinpoint-web-metric.properties` to control whether the Error Analysis item is displayed in the side menu. **Default**: `true`
 ```config